-Also, the best HSAs for spenders have very few “additional fees”.
-These additional fees are not recurring in nature, but can be incurred by the account holder for various reasons including; over contributing, over-drafting, withdrawing funds from an ATM, transferring assets to another custodian, closing an account, etc. These fees are just simply annoying.
-Fidelity has no such fees, except a closing fee, which is understandable.
+Also, the best HSAs for spenders have very few behavioral fees.
+These additional fees are not recurring in nature, but can be incurred by the account holder for various reasons including; over contributing, over-drafting, withdrawing funds from an ATM, transferring assets to another custodian, closing an account, etc. Fidelity has no such fees, except a transfer fee.

 Below we have reconstructed Fidelity’s fee schedule to exhibit fees spenders are most likely to encounter.

 - Monthly Fees

 - Behavioral Fees

 - Point of Sale$0

 2 You cannot use the Fidelity HSA® debit card at an ATM.

 3 No charge for initial, extra (e.g. spousal) or replacement cards.

 In the chart below you can compare Fidelity's fees to those of its competitors.

 When you, your spouse, and your dependents have qualified medical expenses that aren’t covered by your health care plan, you can use your HSA money tax-free to pay for them.
 There are multiple ways you can spend from your HSA.